|

 target.

-A quick procedure and minimized loss of template were achieved by avoiding
+A quick procedure and minimized loss of template were achieved by

 RNA extraction, DNase digestion and nested-PCR.
 Using this approach,